 The fully funded postdoctoral position is available at the Center for Clinical Research, Medical Center, University of Freiburg, Germany.
 The group led by Prof. Roland Schüle is a multi-disciplinary team with a focus on all aspects of epigenetic regulation including stemness, metabolism, signaling, drug development, and chromatin states.
 The research group is embedded in the Collaborative Research Centre 992 Medical Epigenetics, a research effort of 20 PIs on various aspects of medical epigenetics, which is headed by Prof. Schüle.

-The Schüle lab combines molecular and structural analyses in vitro with in vivo approaches such as genetically modified mouse and 3D organoid models.
+The Schüle lab combines molecular and structural analyses in vitro with in vivo approaches such as genetically modified mouse and 3D organoid models of prostate and colon cancer.
 The aim is to connect basic research and medical epigenetics with comprehension of human diseases.
 We offer a dynamic, highly interactive environment and an international working atmosphere with state of the art facilities.